JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 The language is defined by a two-letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) language code.

-You can add a two-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) regional code to your language code.
+You can add a two-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) or a three-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) regional code to your language code.
 In this case, the regional code must have a lowercase `r` prefix.

 The language and regional codes are case-sensitive.